Activated Repositories

 Activating DeepSource in multiple repositories

-To activate DeepSource in multiple repositories using Auto Onboard, follow these simple steps:
+To activate DeepSource in multiple repositories using Auto Onboard, follow these simple steps:- Click the “Activate new repository” button located in the sidebar.

 - Select the “Use AutoOnboard” option and choose the template you want to use.
 Alternatively, you can directly click the “Use this template” button from the template page.